Stake-governed tug-of-war and the biased infinity Laplacian: The big picture: the global saddle hope and the Poisson game

 What of the loss term~$L$?
 Maxine enters the second turn poorer than she would have been.
 Indeed, if $\lambda_{\rm alt}$ denotes the relative fortune at the second turn (and later) when Maxine alters her stake at the first turn, we have $\lambda_{\rm alt} = \lambda - \lambda (1-S)^{-1} \eta$.

-The counter evolves from the second turn as a $\lambda_{\rm alt}$-biased walk, because the players adhere to the Nash equilibrium in~~(\ref{e.explicitassumption}) in light of the infinitesimal form of the perturbation to the relative fortune.
+The counter evolves from the second turn as a $\lambda_{\rm alt}$-biased walk in view of~[A3].
 The difference in the probability that Mina wins one of the later turns in the altered gameplay (when $\eta > 0$) but not in the original one (when $\eta = 0$) equals the positive quantity

 where a brief calculation shows the displayed equality.
 What price will Maxine pay for any lost opportunities to move at these later turns?
 An argument in the style of the derivation of Russo's formula for percolation will tell us the answer.
 Since $\eta$ is infinitesimal, we may neglect the possibility that Maxine loses out twice.
-If she loses out when the counter is at $w \in V_O$, the mean payment at the end of the game will drop by $\Delta(\lambda_{\rm alt},w)$.
+If she loses out when the counter is at $w \in \openmac$, the mean payment at the end of the game will drop by $\Delta(\lambda_{\rm alt},w)$.
 This equals $\Delta(\lambda,w)$ for our purpose because such a loss is incurred only with probability~(\ref{e.altlambda}), and $\eta^2 = 0$, provided at least that $\Delta(\cdot,w)$ is differentiable at~$\lambda$.
 By averaging over the counter trajectory $X: \llbracket 0 , F \rrbracket \lora V$, we see that the loss in mean payment after the first turn equals

-where note that the turn index~$i$ runs from two; also recall that $F$ is the time at which $X$ reaches~$V_B$.
+where note that the turn index~$i$ runs from two; also recall that $F$ is the time at which $X$ reaches~$\boundarymac$.
 (In fact, neglecting the possibility that Maxine loses out twice requires some assumption on the tail decay of $F$, such as that $\E F^2 < \infty$.)

-When the two players adhere to a pure Nash equilibrium, Maxine will indeed stake $\lambda S$ at the first turn.
-This means that $G$ equals $L$: if $G > L$, Maxine could choose a small $\eta > 0$; if $G < L$, a small $\eta < 0$; and in either case, she would gain.
+In the pure Nash equilibrium, Maxine will indeed stake $\lambda S$ at the first turn, which means that $G$ equals $L$: if $G > L$, Maxine could choose a small $\eta > 0$; if $G < L$, a small $\eta < 0$; and in either case, she would gain.
 Thus,~(\ref{e.gain.heur}) equals~(\ref{e.loss.heur}), so that

 Rearranging, we find that

 where the summation (or turn) index $i$ now begins at one because $X_0 = v$.
 Since this denominator equals $\E \, \totvar(1,\lambda,v)$ as it is specified before Proposition~\ref{p.totvar}, we have thus completed a heuristic argument for the formula for the stake function $S = S(\lambda,v)$ given in~(\ref{e.altstake}) for $\e=1$.